Texas Democrats Menefee and Edwards advance to runoff for vacant US House seat

 HOUSTON (AP) — Democrats Christian Menefee and Amanda Edwards advanced to a runoff Tuesday night in a special election for a U.S. House seat that has been vacant since March and will narrow the GOP’s slim majority once a winner is sworn in.

-Neither Menefee, Harris County’s top civil attorney, nor Edwards, a former Houston City Council member, got more than 50% of the vote in a crowded field of 16 candidates, sending the race to a runoff expected early next year.
+Menefee, who currently serves as Harris County attorney, and Edwards, a former Houston City Council member, were the top vote-getters in a crowded field of 16 candidates.
+Neither received more than 50% of the vote, sending the race to a runoff that is expected early next year.

 The winner is to serve out the remaining term of Democratic Rep. Sylvester Turner, who died two months after taking office representing the deep-blue 18th Congressional District.

-Note: This story was first published Nov.
-5, 2025.
-It was updated Nov.
-6, 2025, to correct that the partisan division of the U.S. House is 219-213, with three vacancies, not 219-212, with four vacancies.